Coins for the dead

 Coins for the dead is a form of respect for the dead or bereavement.
 The practice began in classical antiquity when people believed the dead needed coins to pay a ferryman to cross the river Styx.
 In modern times the practice has been observed in the United States and Canada: visitors leave coins on the gravestones of former military personnel.

 History

 Ancient practice

 Cemetery visitors began the practice of leaving coins for the dead in ancient Greece and ancient Rome.
 It was believed that when people died, they needed coins to pay Charon to cross the river Styx.
 It was believed that without coins, the dead would not be able to cross, and they would therefore live on the banks of the Styx river for 100 years.
 Ancient Egyptians followed the practice of burying people with riches that they might need in the next life.
 Greeks were also known to put a coin known as Charon's obol in the mouths of deceased people.

-In the example of Jewish bereavement, there is archeological evidence to suggest that Jewish people placed coins over the eyes of the dead.